 - Never go out of style

-- Offer colorful opportunities
+- Offer colorful opportunities for accessories

 - Work for any style